42coders/workflows/README.md

 ```

 You need to register the routes to your web.php routes File as well.
-Since the Workflow Package is very powerful make sure to secure the routes with what ever authentication
+Since the Workflow Package is very powerful make sure to secure the routes with whatever authentication
 you use in the rest of your app.

 ```php